-- i.
-Confirmation that their data is being processed; - ii.
-Access to their personal data: - iii.
-Other supplementary information this largely corresponds to the information that should be provided in a Privacy Notice.
+- i. confirmation that their data is being processed; - ii. access to their personal data; - iii. other supplementary information this largely corresponds to the information that should be provided in a Privacy Notice.

-Each School must respond to such a request within one calendar month unless the request is complex, in which case it may be extended by a further 2 calendar months.
+The Trust or where the request is made to the School, the School must respond to such a request within one calendar month unless the request is complex, in which case it may be extended by a further 2 calendar months .
 Please refer to Appendix 2 for further details as to how to manage a subject access request.